 In recent years, the Philippines' top tourist spots have quietly become some of Southeast Asia's most popular.
-Scattered along the Philippines tourist trail lie not a few UNESCO World Heritage sites, some of the most romantic spots on earth, and almost more churches than you can shake a censer at!
+Scattered along the Philippines tourist trail lie not a few UNESCO World Heritage sites, some of the most romantic spots on earth, some of the world's best beaches, and almost more churches than you can shake a censer at!

 Philippines Travel Tips to Know Before You Go

 If you're a first-time traveler to the Philippines, take note of these travel tips to ease your way through the islands.

 Getting around.
 You need a boat to cover the Philippines' many islands from end to end, or several plane tickets.

 - Air travel is the easiest (but priciest) mode of transport, with budget airlines like Cebu Pacific and AirAsia leading the pack ahead of carriers like Philippine Airlines.

 - You can also ride a passenger ship from Manila or Cebu to other ports of call throughout the islands.
 2Go is the dominant passenger ship line in the Philippines.